ademakov/bzero/README.md

 * Surprisingly on newer CPUs the very old and suposedly outdated `rep; stosb` method has become more efficient for larger buffer sizes.
 But for very small sizes it is just terrible.
 Weird.
 Perhaps it's just Haswell.
 Hope it is fixed on newer CPUs.
 * Either me or the compiler failed to use intrinsics efficiently, the hand-coded assembly produced much better results.
 * The versions `bzero_6` and `bzero_7` seem good enough to be used as a replacement for stock memset if larger buffers are not a concern.
 Or if AVX support is added.

+## Update

+* Added a bunch of new versions that use AVX.
+These are faster than memset() for any memory size.
+Well, I didn't test it with AVX-512 CPUs yet.
+* The newest versions are faster for small buffers as well.